-It can also be very helpful to get some guidance on your diet.
-Seek out a registered dietitian in your area who can take a look at what you are eating and see where you need to make some changes based on your current health status.
+It can be very helpful to get guidance on your diet: Seek out a registered dietitian in your area who can take a look at what you are eating and see where you need to make some changes based on your current health status.

 Here are a few more easy ways to get more fruit and vegetables in your diet:

 - Eat fruits and vegetables with healthy dips, such as nut butters, yogurt dips, guacamole or hummus.

 - Eat vegetarian dinners at least twice a week.

 - Add extra spinach or canned tomatoes to soups.

 - Get your day started with a fruit-and-greens smoothie (add protein powder for better satiety).